Streatham Cemetery is currently accepting burials in a beautiful open area with abundant wildlife and a rich local history.

 Our attendant can play your CDs or tapes.

 There are limited grave spaces left at Streatham Cemetery.
 Granite chambers are also available and the only option for pre-purchase or reserve.
 As at Lambeth Cemetery, Lambeth and Wandsworth residents who pay council tax in either borough can be buried at the resident rate for burial fees.

-A continuation of the burial chambers is ongoing, with project completion expected in April 2019.
+A continuation of the burial chambers is ongoing, with project completion expected in in 2021.
 This expansion of the chambers offers a further choice for those considering a burial and has the benefit of an automatic 50-year exclusive right of burial and the option to purchase in advance.

 Memorials available here

 This style of chamber is only available at Streatham Cemetery.